NGSAnalysisOnBeocatClass/in_class_problems/Lecture3.md

 (2) Make a `for` loop that defines each .gz fasta file as the variable FILE and does the following:

-    (a) define BASE as the basename of the file (without the .gz extension) (b) gunzip the FILE and redirect the output to `~/output` with the basename as the file's name (c) define COUNT as the number of sequences in the file using the `grep` command (d) `echo` file's name and number of fasta sequences
+    (a) define BASE as the basename of the file (without the .gz extension) (b) gunzip the FILE and redirect the output to ~/output with the basename as the file's name (c) define COUNT as the number of sequences in the file using the grep command (d) print the file's name and number of fasta sequences using echo and your $BASE and $FILE variables

 **Tip:** Remember to test your loop by first printing your commands with `echo` rather than executing them